AGRICULTURAL LEADERSHIP PROGRAM

 Beyond Hawai‘i

 The cohort will collaboratively select a state of the group’s choice to visit.
-The trip will occur immediately following the visit to Washington, D.C.
+The trip will occur in conjunction with the visit to Washington, D.C.
 The state trip allows participants an in-depth view of agriculture and affiliated sectors in another area which sparks tremendous energy, conversations and ideas to bring home.

 Team Planning Requirements